HomeDing/homeding.github.io/concepts/paper03.md

 to the outer world but differ in the inner implementation.
 This is the concept of the Elements you find in the HomeDing library.

-The common interface is about supporting the lifecycle:
+The common interface is about supporting the life cycle:

 * creating new elements
 * configure elements